akhoury/mandrill-blast/README.md

 You need an account and a valid API Key, get one at [mandrill.com](http://mandrill.com/)

 ### Todo
+* make it a reusable module
-Anything that the heart desires, I needed this as a 10 minutes hack and it got the job done, if you have ideas or needs, submit a pull or feature request.
+* anything that the heart desires, I needed this as a 10 minutes hack and it got the job done, if you have ideas or needs, submit a pull or feature request.